 5. Liquidity Risk:

 It can be defined as the risk of a bank not being able to finance its day to day operations.
 Failure to manage this risk could lead to severe consequences for the bank’s reputation as well as the bond pricing and ratings of the bank in the money market.

-Country risk refers to the risk that a country won’t be able to honor its financial commitments.
+Country risk refers to the risk that a country won’t be able to honour its financial commitments.
 When a country defaults on its obligations, it can harm the performance of all other financial instruments in that country as well as other countries it has relations with.
-Country risk applies to stocks, bonds, mutual funds, options and futures that are issued within a particular country.
+Country risk applies to stocks, bonds, mutual funds, options, and futures that are issued within a particular country.